Alma Thomas: Artistic career

-In 1972, at the age of 81, Thomas was the first African-American woman to have a solo exhibition at the Whitney Museum of American Art, and later the same year a much larger exhibition was also held at the Corcoran Gallery of Art.
-Thomas denied labels placed upon her as an artist and would not accept any barriers inhibiting her creative process and art career, including her identity as a black woman.
-She believed that the most important thing was for her to continue to create her visions through her own artwork and work in the art world despite racial segregation.
-Despite this, Thomas was still discriminated against as a black female artist and was critiqued for her abstract style as opposed to other Black Americans who worked with figuration and symbolism to fight oppression.
+Between 1967 and 1975, Thomas received several awards and recognitions from various American art organizations and museums.
+In 1967, Thomas won an honorable mention in the American Austrian Society's painting exhibition with her painting The Viennese Waltzes, and later in 1972, at the age of 81, Thomas was the first African-American woman to have a solo exhibition at the Whitney Museum of American Art.
+Later the same year, a much larger exhibition was held at the Corcoran Gallery of Art.
+Thomas denied labels placed upon her as an artist and would not accept any barriers inhibiting her creative process and art career, including her identity as a Black woman.
+She believed that the most important thing was for her to continue creating her visions through her artwork and work in the art world despite racial segregation.
+Thomas was still discriminated against as a Black female artist and was critiqued for her abstract style as opposed to other Black Americans who worked with figuration and symbolism to fight oppression.
 Her works were featured alongside many other African-American artists in galleries and shows, such as the first Black-owned gallery in the District of Columbia.

-After her show at the Whitney, Thomas's fame within the fine arts community immediately skyrocketed.
-Her newfound recognition was due in part to Robert Doty's vocal support of her, as he organized Thomas's Whitney show as part of a series of African-American artist exhibitions, intended to protest their lack of representation.
-New York critics were impressed with Thomas's modern style, especially given the fact that she was a nearly 80-year-old woman at the time of her national debut.
+After her show at the Whitney, Thomas's fame within the fine arts community rocketed.
+Her newfound recognition was partly due to Robert Doty's vocal support of her, as he organized Thomas's Whitney show as part of a series of African-American artist exhibitions, intended to protest their lack of representation.
+New York critics were impressed with Thomas's modern style, especially given that she was a nearly 80-year-old woman at the time of her national debut.
 The New York Times reviewed her exhibit four times, calling her paintings "expert abstractions, tachiste in style, faultless in their handling of color."
-Many white critics complimented her as “the Signac of current color painters” and as “gifted, ebullient abstractionist”.
-Alma Thomas's philosophy of her own art is that her works are full of energy, and those energies cannot be destroyed or created.
+Many white critics complimented her as "the Signac of current color painters" and as "gifted, ebullient abstractionist".
+Alma Thomas's philosophy of her art is that her works are full of energy, and those energies cannot be destroyed or created.

 New York art curator and editor Thomas B. Hess bought Thomas's 1972 painting Red Roses Sonata, and in 1976 his family's foundation gave the piece to the Metropolitan Museum of Art.
 Joshua Taylor, director from 1970 to 1981 of the National Collection of Fine Arts (now the Smithsonian American Art Museum), also purchased some of her work, and wrote to Thomas in 1975, thanking her for a painting that hung in his living room: "It's like having Spring well before its appointed date."

 Mary Beth Edelson's Some Living American Women Artists / Last Supper (1972) appropriated Leonardo da Vinci’s The Last Supper, with the heads of notable women artists collaged over the heads of Christ and his apostles; Alma Thomas was among those notable women artists.
 This image, addressing the role of religious and art historical iconography in the subordination of women, became "one of the most iconic images of the feminist art movement."